secondbitcoin/secondbitcoin/README.md

 - **Mining Enabled**: Built-in mining capabilities for network participation (v0.12.1 only)
 - **Full Node Support**: Complete blockchain node implementation

+## ⚠️ Important Disclaimer

+**CRITICAL WARNING**:

+- **This is NOT Bitcoin**: SecondBitcoin is a completely separate blockchain network and is NOT the official Bitcoin (BTC)
+- **Do NOT transfer BTC**: Never send Bitcoin (BTC) to SecondBitcoin addresses - your funds will be **permanently lost**
+- **Do NOT transfer to BTC**: Never attempt to send SecondBitcoin coins to Bitcoin addresses - your funds will be **permanently lost**
+- **Different Networks**: These are entirely separate blockchain networks with no interoperability

+**Alpha Test Phase**: This blockchain/software is currently in Alpha Test stage.
+Use at your own risk.

+**Additional Warnings**:
+- This is experimental software provided for educational and research purposes only
+- Use at your own risk - no warranties or guarantees are provided
+- Do not use this software in production environments without thorough testing

+**By using this software, you acknowledge that you understand these risks and accept full responsibility for any losses that may occur.**

 ## Getting Started

 ### Prerequisites